 “Over the past several years, we have experienced steady growth in Williamson County and believe that our newly independent status will better equip us to serve the needs of this growing market,” Young said.
 “I am thrilled by the opportunity to lead our efforts in this area and look forward to cultivating new relationships across the community.”

 Tennessee Bank & Trust is a privately owned, full-service community bank that offers clients a range of custom products and services for both individuals and businesses.
-The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. and the Lawrence family.
-Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.
+The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved earlier this year.
 Please visit tennesseebankandtrust.com for additional information about Tennessee Bank & Trust.